besson/stackoverflow-analytics/reports/years_current_job_prediction.md

 ![png](years_current_job_prediction_files/shap_value1.png)

-We have shapley values for the features.
+We have hapley values for the features.
 Feature values in pink increases the prediction.
 Size of the bar is the magnitude of the feature's effect.
 Feature values in blue cause to decrease the prediction.
 In this sample, we can observe the following features contributed more to have a positive classification (class = 1):

 * `JobSeek: I am not interested in new job opportunities = 0`
 * `YearsCode = 14`